hsyntes/instamern-api/README.md

 `GET /instamern/stories`: Get all stories.

-`POST /instamern/stories/upload`: Add a new story by current user's secure token.
+`POST /instamern/stories/upload`: Add a new story by current user's secure token and save it to **AWS Cloud**

 ## Run Locally